MrJoy/flux-hue/README.md

 #### Information About Bridges: `hue bridge`

 Discover and show information about a specific bridge on the network, with which you've registered a username.
 This provides more detail than `hue bridges`.

-_TODO: Expose more information including portal, timezone, DHCP, proxy info, and whether the link button was pressed recently._

 ```bash
 hue bridge <id>